codsen/codsen/packages/string-fix-broken-named-entities/README.md

 ## `opts.decode`

 If you set `opts.decode` and there are healthy encoded entities, those will not be decoded.
 Only if there are broken entities, those will be set in ranges as decoded values.
-If you want full decoding, consider filter the input with [normal decoding library](https://www.npmjs.com/package/ranges-ent-decode) right after filtering using this library.
+If you want full decoding, consider filtering the input with [normal decoding library](https://www.npmjs.com/package/ranges-ent-decode) right after filtering using this library.

 For example, you'd first filter the string using this library, `string-fix-broken-named-entities`.
 Then you'd filter the same input skipping already recorded ranges, using [ranges-ent-decode](https://www.npmjs.com/package/ranges-ent-decode).
 Then you'd merge the ranges.